Florida Personal Property Exemption from Creditors

 Book a Consultation

-Section 222.25(1) exempts up to $5,000 of a debtor’s equity in a single motor vehicle.
+Florida law protects up to $5,000 of equity in a single motor vehicle.
 Equity means the vehicle’s fair market value minus any outstanding loan balance.
-A debtor who owns a car worth $12,000 with a $9,000 loan has $3,000 in equity, which falls entirely within the exemption.
+A debtor who owns a car worth $12,000 with a $9,000 loan has $3,000 in equity—all within the exemption.

-The $5,000 figure is relatively new.
-From 1993 until July 1, 2024, the vehicle exemption was only $1,000.
-The Florida Legislature increased the amount through Chapter 2024-110, recognizing that the original $1,000 figure had not been adjusted for three decades of inflation and rising vehicle prices.
+The $5,000 figure took effect on July 1, 2024.
+Before that, the vehicle exemption had been $1,000 since 1993.
+The Florida Legislature increased the amount through Chapter 2024-110, recognizing that three decades of inflation had eroded the original exemption’s value.

-The vehicle exemption protects equity from unsecured judgment creditors only.
-A creditor who holds a lien on the vehicle itself, such as the auto lender, can still repossess the car for nonpayment of the loan.
+The motor vehicle exemption protects equity from unsecured judgment creditors only.
+A lender who holds a lien on the vehicle can still repossess the car for nonpayment.
+A debtor who does not own a home can stack the vehicle exemption with the $4,000 wildcard exemption and the $1,000 constitutional exemption, protecting up to $10,000 of vehicle equity.

 Wildcard Personal Property Exemption

-Section 222.25(4) provides a $4,000 exemption for personal property of any kind, but only for debtors who do not claim or receive the benefits of the homestead exemption.
-This is sometimes called the wildcard exemption because the debtor can apply it to any type of personal property, including a vehicle.
+Florida law provides a $4,000 exemption for personal property of any kind, but only for debtors who do not claim or receive the benefits of the homestead exemption.
+The debtor can apply it to any type of personal property, including a vehicle, a bank account, electronics, or jewelry.

-A debtor who does claim the homestead exemption cannot use the wildcard exemption.
-That debtor is limited to $5,000 for a vehicle under Section 222.25(1) and $1,000 for other personal property under the Florida Constitution.
+A debtor who claims the homestead exemption cannot use the wildcard.
+That debtor is limited to $5,000 for a vehicle and $1,000 for all other personal property combined.

-A judgment creditor cannot take a debtor’s car without first obtaining a court judgment.
-Unsecured creditors must file a lawsuit, win, and obtain a final money judgment before pursuing any personal property.
+A judgment creditor cannot seize personal property without first obtaining a court judgment.
+The creditor must file a lawsuit, win, and obtain a final money judgment before pursuing any personal property.

-The creditor then obtains a writ of execution from the court and delivers it to the sheriff in the county where the vehicle is located.
-The creditor must provide the sheriff with the vehicle’s make, model, VIN, and location.
-The sheriff seizes the vehicle and holds it until a public auction.
+The creditor then obtains a writ of execution from the court and delivers it to the sheriff in the county where the property is located.
+The creditor must identify specific items: make, model, and location for a vehicle, or a description of particular items inside a home.
+Florida law does not permit blanket orders to seize everything a debtor owns.

-The debtor has 15 days from the date of levy to file an affidavit of exemption with the court and the sheriff, claiming the $5,000 vehicle exemption or other applicable exemptions.
-If the creditor disputes the claim, the court holds an evidentiary hearing.
+The debtor has a limited window after the levy to file an affidavit of exemption with the court and the sheriff, claiming the applicable exemptions.
+Missing this deadline can result in forfeiting the protection even for property that would otherwise qualify.

-Vehicle levies are expensive for creditors.
-Initial costs range from several hundred to several thousand dollars for sheriff’s fees, bond posting, storage, and auction expenses.
-These costs are deducted from the sale proceeds before the creditor receives anything.
-Because most personal vehicles have limited equity above the exemption amount, creditors rarely pursue vehicle levies unless the debtor owns a high-value vehicle free and clear.
+Personal property levies are expensive for creditors.
+Sheriff’s fees, bond posting, storage, and auction costs are deducted from the sale proceeds before the creditor receives anything.
+Because most household items have minimal resale value at auction and most vehicles have limited equity above the exemption, creditors rarely pursue personal property levies unless the debtor owns high-value assets free and clear.
+Creditors typically pursue bank account garnishment before attempting to levy personal property because bank accounts are easier to reach and yield predictable recoveries.

 Seized Property Inside the Home

-The homestead exemption protects real property from forced sale.
+Florida’s homestead exemption protects the real property from forced sale.
 It does not protect personal property located inside the home.
 A creditor can direct the sheriff to seize non-exempt tangible property from inside a debtor’s residence, including electronics, artwork, jewelry, musical instruments, and collectibles.

-The creditor must identify specific items for the sheriff to seize.
-Florida law does not permit blanket orders to seize everything in a debtor’s home.
 If the debtor refuses access, the creditor can obtain a court order sometimes called a “break order” authorizing the sheriff to enter the premises.
+Some courts issue break orders without advance notice to the debtor.

 Tenancy by the Entireties Protection

-Married couples in Florida who own personal property jointly as tenants by the entireties receive protection that exceeds the statutory exemptions.
-Property held as tenants by the entireties is protected from the individual creditors of either spouse.
-Only joint creditors of both spouses can reach entireties property.
+Married couples in Florida who own personal property jointly as tenants by the entireties receive protection that exceeds all of the statutory exemptions.
+Property held as tenants by the entireties is immune from the individual creditors of either spouse.
+Only a creditor with a judgment against both spouses jointly can reach entireties property.

 Health Aids

-Section 222.25(2) exempts professionally prescribed health aids for the debtor or the debtor’s dependents.
-There is no dollar limit on this exemption.
-Wheelchairs, prosthetic devices, hearing aids, and other medically prescribed equipment are fully protected from creditor claims.
+Florida law exempts professionally prescribed health aids for the debtor or the debtor’s dependents with no dollar limit.
+Wheelchairs, prosthetic devices, hearing aids, and other medically prescribed equipment are fully protected from creditor claims regardless of their value.

 Earned Income Tax Credit

-Section 222.25(3) exempts a debtor’s interest in an earned income tax credit refund.
-Traceable deposits of this credit in a financial institution are also exempt.
+Florida law exempts a debtor’s interest in an earned income tax credit refund, including traceable deposits of this credit in a bank account.
 The exemption does not apply to debts owed for child support or spousal support.

 Exceptions to Personal Property Exemptions

-The vehicle exemption and the wildcard personal property exemption under Section 222.25 do not apply to debts owed for child support or spousal support.
-A creditor collecting child support or alimony can reach personal property that would otherwise be exempt under these provisions.
+The vehicle exemption and the wildcard personal property exemption do not apply to debts owed for child support or spousal support.
+A creditor collecting child support or alimony can reach personal property that would otherwise be exempt.